 Decorate a mini tree (fresh or artificial) with lights and baubles, fill vases or urns with festive foliage, and cluster groupings together with lanterns and votive holders.

 Vary the height and size of the objects in the display to create a well-balanced vignette and dress the front door with a coordinating wreath for a harmonious look.

 What Christmas lighting do I use outdoors?

 ‘Wrap trees in glowing golden string lights and place an illuminated garland and wreath on the door to welcome guests in.
-Icicle lights look dazzling lining gutters and their stalactite style create the perfect winter display,’ Becky Tasker, Brand Creative, Lights4Fun.
+Icicle lights look dazzling lining gutters and their stalactite style create the perfect winter display,’ says Becky Tasker, Brand Creative at Lights4Fun.

-What’s the best way to decorate a front porch?
+What’s the best way to decorate a Christmas front porch?

 ‘I love an Instagram shot of a big American porch with trees up either side of a grand staircase,’ says Cox and Cox’ s Buying Director, Dani Taylor.